JeongWonJo/StackGAN/README.md

 ## Evaluation
 You can evaluate the model by running ```python main.py --cfg cfg/coco_eval.yml```.
-It will read the sample captions you have written in *~/StackGAN/data/coco/sample_captions.txt*.
+It will read the sample captions you have written in *~/StackGAN/data/coco/sample_captions.txt*. <br>
+(The code will automatically covert the captions into skip-thought-embedding.)

 <br>
 <br>
 <br>